robin-raymond/zax.io/compiler-directives.md

 ### `requires` directive

-A `[[requires=<option>]]` directive evaluates a code block that follows into a compile-time constant of `true` or `false`.
+A `[[requires |=<option>|]]` directive evaluates a code block that follows into a compile-time constant of `true` or `false`.
 A code block that follows a `requires` directive is executed if it compiles.
 Failure to compile a code block will result in a code block resolving to `false`.
 A code block must be capable of running at compile-time.

 The options for `requires` are as follows:
-* `default` (default) - if `default` is specified that a failure to compile a code block resolves to a `false` literal constant
+* `default` (default if not specified) - a failure to compile a code block resolves to a `false` literal constant
 * `compiles` - if `compiles` is specified then a failure to compile a code block will evaluate to a real compile-time error
 * `error` - if `error` is specified then a failure to compile a code block or a `requires` directive code block returning `false` will evaluate to a real compile-time error